Dexters-Hub/vue-study-jam/README.md

 Welcome to the Vue Study Jam!
 This study jam is designed to help you learn Vue.js and build awesome web applications.
 Below are some resources that you may find helpful:

+## Progress till now....

+#### Excercise 1

+Fav movie/anime/series ola characters list - form for adding characters - A section for faviortie list - a button for adding characters to faviortie list

 ## Some VScode Extensions

 [Extension Pack](https://marketplace.visualstudio.com/items?itemName=mubaidr.vuejs-extension-pack) 🚀